sieun-Bae/r-programming/README.md

 ### visualization using R
 ----------
 <div>
-Using base-graphics library in R to visualize salary, life expectancy, etc.
+Using base-graphics library in R to visualize salary, life expectancy, etc. ref) DSC course by prof.Shim, SKKU
 </div>